brnck/cni-migration/README.md

 ### Post-migration

 5. This step will remove `aws-node` daemon set from the cluster to ensure there are no two CNIs in the cluster
+6. This step will remove label `node-role.kubernetes/aws-vpc=true` from the nodes
+7. This step will update Cilium by removing node selector `node-role.kubernetes/cilium=true`
+8. This step will remove label `node-role.kubernetes/cilium=true` from the nodes
+9. This step will re-enable cluster autoscaler by setting replicas number that is set in config.yaml under the `clusterAutoscaler.replicas` key

 The cluster should now be fully migrated from AWS VPC CNI to Cilium CNI.